faheemh127/telegramd-patient-portal/README.md

 in medications key you should get the base64 data by converting medications.json file which is in plugin and convert it to base64 and then you can use this shortcode in prefunnel pages

 ## Always include the new prefunnel to the array exists in $telegra_forms array in classfluenthandler

+## Fluent forms Backup
+All fluent forms latest backup is available to fluent-forms folder of this plugin if you find more fluent form in a backup for example for glp-1-prefunnel folder if you find more than 1 then you can choose the latest date of .json it means previous one are the older backup and the latest date means latest backup you should alwasy prefer to import that